awsdocs/amazon-s3-userguide/doc_source/DeletingObjectsfromVersioningSuspendedBuckets.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/versioning_DELETE_versioningSuspendedNoNull.png)

-Even in a versioning\-suspended bucket, the bucket owner can permanently delete a specified version\.
-The following figure shows that deleting a specified object version permanently removes that object\.
+Even in a versioning\-suspended bucket, the bucket owner can permanently delete a specified version by including the version ID in the `DELETE` request\.
+The following figure shows that deleting a specified object version permanently removes that version of the object\.
 Only the bucket owner can delete a specified object version\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/versioning_DELETE_versioningEnabled2.png)